Tarmunds/Enhanced_Vertex_Color_Tool/README.md

-# Vertex Color Tool for Blender
+# Enhanced Vertex Color Tool for Blender

 The **Enhanced Vertex Color Tool** is a Blender addon designed to streamline the process of working with vertex colors in 3D models.
 It offers a set of advanced tools for filling, gradient-based coloring, randomizing vertex colors, baking textures or AO, switching or clearing channels, all within an intuitive panel interface.